kaust-library/Overleaf_latex/README.md

 Now we present the ``description'' list:

 \begin{description}
-   \item This is an entry \textit{without} a label.
-   \item[The Red Sea (short)] The Red Sea is a small body of water.
+   \item[The Red Sea] is a small body of water.
-   \item[The Red Sea] The Red Sea also has extensive shallow shelves, noted for their marine life and corals.
+   \item[The Red Sea] also has extensive shallow shelves, noted for their marine life and corals.
 The sea is the habitat of over 1,000 invertebrate species and 200 types of soft and hard coral.
 It is the world's northernmost tropical sea, and has been designated a Global 200 ecoregion.
 \end{description}
 ```